Access and equity in STEM, STEM teacher preparation, and Indigenous/IHE collaborations.

-Dr. Angela Stoltz is Assistant Clinical Faculty in the College of Education's Teaching, Learning, Policy, and Leadership Department where she serves as the Middle Grades Mathematics and Science Professional Development School (PDS) coordinator.
-As PDS coordinator, Angela serves Middle Grades Math and Science pre-service teacher candidates and university supervisors, as well as mentor teachers and administrative staff at middle grades Professional Development Schools.
-In addition to her PDS role, Angela teaches: Elementary Mathematics Curriculum and Instruction, Interdisciplinary Teaching in the Middle Grades, Problem-Solving and Innovative Thinking In Mathematics Classrooms, and Assessing Mathematical Understanding and is piloting an Education for Sustainability course.
-Angela earned her PhD in Curriculum and Instruction (Mathematics Education) at the University of Maryland in 2019.
-Her dissertation focused on the persistence and success of undergraduates enrolled in developmental mathematics courses.
-Angela earned her Master's degree in Education in 2006 at Wilmington University and her Bachelor's degree in Social Sciences at the University of Delaware in 2001.
-She has experience teaching mathematics to middle schoolers, adults (GED prep) and undergraduates.
-Her research interests are access and equity in STEM, STEM teacher preparation, and Indigenous/IHE collaborations.
+Dr. Angela Stoltz (she/her) is Assistant Clinical Faculty in the College of Education's Teaching, Learning, Policy, and Leadership Department where she primarily serves as the Middle Grades Mathematics and Science Professional Development School (PDS) Coordinator.
+As PDS coordinator, Dr. Stoltz supports Middle Grades Math and Science undergraduate and graduate level teacher candidates, their university supervisors, and their school district mentor teachers who are employees in our partnership schools located across Montgomery, Prince George's, Howard, and Anne Arundel counties.
+Dr. Stoltz also teaches Curriculum and Instruction in Elementary Education: Mathematics; Interdisciplinary Teaching in the Middle Grades; Problem-Solving and Innovative Thinking in the Mathematics Classroom, and Assessing Mathematical Understanding.
+Dr. Stoltz has collaborated with citizens of the Piscataway Conoy Tribe to launch the university's first Piscataway-developed and led course, HNUH268W, Where the Waters Blend: Contemporary Indigenous perspectives on History, traditions, and modern issues.
+She has served as PI and co-PI on a variety of grant-funded projects focused on culturally inclusive and sustainability-focused curricula in STEM education.
+Dr. Stoltz earned her Ph.D. in Curriculum and Instruction (Mathematics Education) at the University of Maryland in 2019.
+Her dissertation applied a socio-cultural framework and mixed methods research to examine the persistence and success of undergraduates enrolled in developmental mathematics courses at a large public university.
+She earned her Master's degree in Education in 2006 at Wilmington University and her Bachelor's degree in Social Sciences at the University of Delaware in 2001.
+In her 18 years as an educator, she has served students in middle school mathematics, adult education (GED prep, Adult Basic Education, and English Language Learners), and college (community college and university).
+Her research is focused on inclusive and integrated STEM education, STEM teacher preparation, education for sustainability, and Indigenous/Higher Education collaborations.

 Fey-Graeber Fellow